 - What are promising models for thinking about human-machine teams that go beyond supporting human reasoning or actions, to co-creation of novel cognitive systems?

-“This workshop will bring together social scientists, cognitive scientists, neuroscientists, biologists, computer scientists and education researchers to explore theoretical and applied questions about cognition and learning.
+“This workshop brought together social scientists, cognitive scientists, neuroscientists, biologists, computer scientists and education researchers to explore theoretical and applied questions about cognition and learning.
 These questions go beyond the capabilities of the individual person to consider larger systems that incorporates multiple people, the influences of group dynamics, and tools created to facilitate collective effort and knowledge generation,” says NSF Program Director Soo-Siang Lim.
-Interested participants are encouraged to visit the workshop website and register.
+Visit the workshop website for more information.

 Opinions, findings or recommendations of NSF awardees or their institutions do not necessarily reflect the views of the National Science Foundation.